devops-ontap/cisco-fso-labs/lab-tasks/appdynamics/appd-notes.md

-**Note do not download hte Agent from the SAAS Controller under Servers, instead download it then complete the conf xml file manually from the main console ***
+**Note do not download the Agent from the SAAS Controller under Servers, instead download it then complete the conf xml file manually from the main console ***